Holographic S-fold theories at one loop: Introduction

 The following sections will detail a loop calculation which ``lifts the degeneracy'' between a different collection of planar equivalent theories.
 These will be the 4d $\mathcal{N} = 2$ theories whose holographic correlators at order $1 / c_J$ were computed in \cite{abfz21}.
 From this starting point, we will be able to propose general techniques while avoiding the technical complications which occur when some theories in the collection preserve more supercharges than others.
 In every other respect, the treatment will be able to serve as a blueprint for the $\mathcal{N} = 3$ example mentioned above which is based on an \textit{S-fold}.
 Developed in \cite{gr15,at16}, S-folds generalize the concept of an orientifold in type IIB string theory to include an action of the $SL(2, \mathbb{Z})$ duality group on the axio-dilaton.
 The S-folds we will use were introduced in \cite{ags20} which showed that they can be made to preserve the same supercharges as the simple F-theory backgrounds of \cite{fs98,afm98}.
 This leads to a 4d $\mathcal{N} = 2$ classification which complements the approach in \cite{allm15,allm16a,allm16b}.\footnote{Further refinements, including a consideration of nonlocal operators, were made in \cite{gmp20,hlrzz20,gmtz20}.} These theories all contain a flavour current multiplet which can be regarded as a boundary mode for gluons in the bulk.
 Its four-point function at tree-level is given by

 where $\alpha$ is a cross ratio for the $SU(2)$ R-symmetry and $f^{IJ}_{\;\;\;\;K}$ are the structure constants of the flavour group.
-The one-loop correction to \eqref{8q-example} was recently computed in \cite{abz21} yielding an expression from which double-trace operator dimensions are easy to extract.
+The one-loop correction to \eqref{8q-example} was recently computed in \cite{abz21} yielding an expression from which one may extract double-trace operator dimensions.
 Our results will regard these anomalous dimensions as fundamental and show how they differ between three types of S-folds.

 To actually compute these data, we will use the \textit{AdS unitarity method} developed in \cite{aabp16}.\footnote{There is now a unifying picture \cite{mps19} relating this to the split representation used in \cite{gst17,lprs18,cdk18,p19,c19}.
-Alternative approaches to computing Witten diagrams with loops may be found in \cite{c17b,y17,y18,bs18,bss18,g18,h21,hy21,hssv22}.} This has a close connection to S-matrix theory which was made precise in \cite{c17}.
+Alternative approaches to computing Witten diagrams with loops may be found in \cite{c17b,y17,y18,bs18,bss18,g18,cf20,f21,h21,hy21,hssv22}.} This has a close connection to S-matrix theory which was made precise in \cite{c17}.
 Both in AdS and flat space, the absorptive part of a loop amplitude is determined by tree amplitudes which put the intermediate states on-shell.
 In reasonable holographic CFTs, these can be chosen from an infinite set of Kaluza-Klein modes.
 To deal with this mixing problem, \cite{ab17,adhp17a,adhp17b} proposed a general algorithm and used it to analyze $\mathcal{N} = 4$ SYM.
 After further loop-level studies of $\mathcal{N} = 4$ SYM \cite{ac17,adhp17c,a18,adhp19,az19}, the AdS unitarity method was first applied to other full-fledged theories in \cite{acr20,acr21,abz21}.\footnote{Line defects of CFTs have provided another interesting application \cite{fgsz19,fm21}.} Before extending this list, it is important to mention \cite{ach21} which represents the current state of the art for $\mathcal{N} = 4$ SYM with gauge groups other than $SU(N)$.
 In this case, one-loop anomalous dimensions cease to be rational functions of the spin --- a property which appears to be shared by S-folds.